Sonia-corporation/sonia-discord/CONTRIBUTING.md

 When a new version is created this is required to update these functions as well.
 This special comment help to identify the code required to be updated when a new release is available.
 I think that a workaround with types can be made but all I was not able to do it without losing the links between models and data.

+### sonia-link-002

+Due to Firebase being a dick when updating nested objects we can not use a proper typing system when updating the data.
+In fact we had to choose between two strategies:

+- update the whole object
+- update only the changed properties

+We chose to only update the minimum as possible (solution 2) to avoid potential issues with multiple parallel asynchronous updates.
+So the main drawback is that the types are gone and any breaking change is not so easily spotted.
+Use this reminder to avoid to miss something when a breaking change occur.